konstantingoretzki/AntergosPrime/README.md

-## DO NOT INSTALL - The AntergosPrime repo is not ready for usage - Installation
+## DO NOT INSTALL - The AntergosPrime repo is not ready for usage

 **Install bbswitch and SDDM (if not installed)**
 ```